Cal State chancellor resigns over handling of sex misconduct

-LOS ANGELES (AP) — The chancellor of California State University, the nation’s largest public university system, has resigned after accusations that he mishandled sexual misconduct allegations.
+LOS ANGELES (AP) — The chancellor of California State University, the nation's most extensive public university system, has resigned after accusations of mishandling sexual misconduct allegations.

-The CSU Board of Trustees says Joseph I. Castro resigned on Thursday, effective immediately.
+The CSU Board of Trustees says Joseph I. Castro resigned immediately on Thursday.

 In a statement, Castro called it the most difficult decision of his professional life.